Bayesian estimation in multiple comparisons

 # plot(h)

-Hypothesis Estimate Est.Error CI.Lower CI.Upper Star
+#> Hypothesis Estimate Est.Error CI.Lower CI.Upper Star

-c3-c2 = 0 0.11 0.04 0.03 0.18 *
+#> 1 (condc3)-(condc2) = 0 0.10 0.04 0.02 0.18 *

 You may be wondering how c1 could be included in the multiple comparisons.
 It is true that all of the comparisons involving c1 are by definition in the result of bFit1, since c1 is our intercept.
 However, if we want to list all comparisons, we will have to include those comparisons as well.
-There are two important details in this scenario: first, c1 does not exist in the model as it is called Intercept.
-Thus, we cannot simply add condc1 to our contrasts variable as the function hypothesis() will not be able to find such a parameter in the model.
+There are two important details in this scenario: first, c1 does not exist in the model as it is called Intercept.10 Thus, we cannot simply add condc1 to our contrasts variable as the function hypothesis() will not be able to find such a parameter in the model.
 Rather, you’d simply type Intercept.
 Second, in a standard model slopes encompass only their differences relative to the intercept.
 As a result, if we want to test the hypothesis that c1 and c3 are identical, for example, we cannot simply write Intercept = c3.
-Instead, you’d type Intercept = c3 + Intercept.
+Instead, you’d type c3 = 0, which is essentially the same as Intercept = c3 + Intercept.
 Indeed, c3 + Intercept gives you the actual posterior draws for the absolute values of c3.
 Note that this has nothing to do with the Bayesian framework that we are employing.
 This is just how a typical regression model works.

-In the remainder of this section, we will visualize all the comparisons for our variable cond.
-We will, however, extract posterior samples manually to generate a custom figure that is informative, comprehensive, and that allows us to visually compare posterior distributions of both our models.
-This analysis does not imply that the same type of figure should necessarily be used.
-Instead, the goal here will be to better understand multiple comparisons in the process of generating a complete picture of what we can extract from our models.
+In what follows, we will visualize all the comparisons for our variable cond.
+We will, however, extract posterior samples manually to generate a custom figure that is informative and comprehensive.
+The goal here is not to suggest that the same type of figure should necessarily be used in similar analyses.
+Instead, our goal will be to better understand multiple comparisons in the process of generating a complete figure of what we can extract from our models.
 Using functions such as hypothesis(), which automatically accomplish a task for us, can be extremely practical, but such functions can also conceal what is actually happening in the background, which can be a problem if we want to better understand the specifics.
+We will start with our final product, i.e., a figure with all ten multiple comparisons for cond.
+As previously mentioned, we will also add a ROPE to our figure: even though the figure focuses on parameter estimation, having the ROPE in it allows the reader to reject or accept null effects as well.
+In simple terms, this makes our figure more flexible and comprehensive.
+Here are the elements shown in Fig. 5:

 2. Means and HDIs of our hierarchical model bFit1 (right).